Life Drawing Hen’s Night Party

 You can have your ‘Life Drawing’ party at your place or at one of our our Adelaide CBD venues:

-Life Drawing Party Prices (mobile) – if you organise the place
+Life Drawing Party Prices – when your organise the venue

-If you stage your Life Drawing session at your place.
-Some girls rent an apartment, others organise it at one of the ladies’ homes.
+If you stage your Life Drawing session at your venue.
+Some groups rent an apartment, others organise it at one of the ladies’ homes.

-BRONZE package (your place) – Model & Drawing Materials: $35 pp
+BRONZE package (your venue) – Model & Drawing Materials: $35 pp

-SILVER (your place) – Instructor, Model & Drawing Materials: $40 pp
+SILVER (your venue) – Instructor, Model & Drawing Materials: $40 pp

-GOLD (your place) – Topless Waiter, Instructor, Model & Drawing Materials: $55 pp
+GOLD (your venue) – Topless Waiter, Instructor, Model & Drawing Materials: $55 pp

 Life Drawing Party Prices: at one of our Adelaide city venues

-BRONZE package (our venue) – Model & Drawing Materials: $40 pp
+BRONZE package (our our) – Model & Drawing Materials: $40 pp

-SILVER package (our venue) – Instructor, Model, Drawing Materials: $45 pp
+SILVER package (our our) – Instructor, Model, Drawing Materials: $45 pp

-GOLD package (our venue) – Topless Waiter, Instructor, Model, Drawing Materials: $60 pp
+GOLD package (our our) – Topless Waiter, Instructor, Model, Drawing Materials: $60 pp

 We’ve negotiated some special hen’s party packages with the Adelaide Rockford Hotel that offer cocktails, appetisers, canapes, and fine dining with or without accommodation as well as free use of their functions room for your party.
-Their hotel is perfectly located as well; a high-heel feasible walk (2minutes) away from Adelaide’s hot night life on Hindley Street.
+The Adelaide Rockford is not only glamorous in itself but is also close to anything you could want, food, adelaide nightlife and much more.

-Some girls choose to have a stripper perform for them because they think life drawing would be far too hard.
-Most of us haven’t drawn since school and for many of us drawing at school was a complete disaster.
+Some ladies choose to have a stripper perform for them because they think life drawing would be far too hard.
+Most of us haven’t drawn since high school and for many of us drawing at school was a complete disaster.
 Urrggh!

-Feedback we regularly get from our life drawing parties is how easy the life drawing was.
+We regularly get feedback from our life drawing parties about how easy the life drawing was.
 Many girls tell us they had never imagined their drawings would turn out that well.
-Maybe it’s the glass of sparkling that ignites the creative juices 😉 Perhaps that’s what was missing from art classes back at school.
+Perhaps it really was the glass of champagne or lack there of that hindered our drawing abilities in high school art class.

-No, actually one major factor is that in our life drawing classes the focus is on fun.
-When you’re having fun, you let go of inner blocks and the human desire we all have to look good.
-That combined with our instructor/MC’s guidance who eases the girls into the art of drawing with tips and tricks and fun drawing escapades.
-Those two things make the life drawing experience totally easy.
+Our main focus during the party is to have fun.
+When you’re having fun, subconsciously you let go of inner blocks and the human desire we all have to look good.
+Our instructors/MC’s guidance will ease you into the art of drawing with tips and tricks and fun drawing escapades.
+These two factors make the life drawing experience seemless

 FAQ 2.
 What goes on in a life drawing model’s head?